-If you are in a relationship with someone who is a bully, an abuser, and/or has a serious personality disorder, mental health issue or substance use problem that prevents him or her from engaging in rational discussion, you may do better with a family law litigator who takes an aggressive court-based approach.
+If you are in a relationship with someone who is a bully, an abuser, and/or has a serious personality disorder, mental health issue, or substance use problem that prevents him or her from engaging in rational discussion, you may do better with a family law litigator who takes an aggressive court-based approach.

-Lastly, given that we’re human, there’s no getting around that some professionals are more knowledgeable, better organized, more emotionally-intelligent, and/or better communicators than others ̶ attributes that don’t necessarily have anything to do with a person’s years of experience or hourly rate.
+Lastly, given that we’re human, there’s no getting around that some professionals are more knowledgeable, better organized, more emotionally intelligent, and/or better communicators than others, attributes that don’t necessarily have anything to do with a person’s years of experience or hourly rate.
 Try to find out about these types of characteristics as well.

 Make your choice based on a trusted recommendation and some of your own research.

-5. See a Counselor and/or Doctor.
+5. See a counselor and/or doctor

 Our society has become overly focused on the law with respect to the breakdown of a family but the law is not equipped to provide all of the assistance that most families need.

 There are many different approaches to counseling so research the options to decide which will work best for you and your family.
 Many people don’t want to be involved in the stereotype of counseling: flaky discussions reflecting back on their childhood.

 Unresolved emotional issues very frequently interfere with the resolution of legal issues.
 It can lead to one or both people causing long delays by refusing to engage in discussion.

 The very nature of an agreement is that you need the other person to agree with you, which cannot be forced.
 If you are the person who is ready to move on and waiting for the other person to come around, you may need to deal with your anxiety with the help of a counselor or medical professional.
 There’s no remedy in law for anxiety.

 If you have children, there is no question that your children have been affected by your separation.
 They may seem fine.
 They may be acting out.
 Either way, allow them to express their emotions and get some professional assistance with the best way to help your children move forward.

-6. Wait to start a new relationship.
+6. Wait to start a new relationship

 This suggestion is not based on moral considerations; it is a strategic issue.
 More often than not, a new boyfriend or girlfriend on the scene is massively disruptive to the negotiation process underway for the Separation Agreement.

 Regardless of which person ended the relationship, a new relationship can cause surprisingly intense emotions for the “replaced” partner.
-This often translates into complications such as some manner of a financial backlash, parenting altercations, and general escalation of disagreements.
+This often translates into complications such as some manner of financial backlash, parenting altercations, and general escalation of disagreements.

 The new partner may also become a factor in the parenting arrangements for the children (for example, the new partner will be under scrutiny to determine whether his or her presence around the children is in their best interests).

 If you can manage to wait to start a new relationship until your Separation Agreement has been finalized, you will avoid one possible hot button issue that commonly derails originally amicable discussions.

-7. Start your dispute resolution process sooner rather than later.
+7. Start your dispute resolution process sooner rather than later

 I have found that the longer uncertainty continues, the more likely it is that communication will deteriorate and tension will escalate.
 Change is difficult for most people and particularly so when they are not in full control of the outcome.